wxt-dev/web-ext-run/README.md

 cross-platform way.
 Initially, it will provide a streamlined experience for developing [Firefox Extensions](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).

+## Fork

+This fork removes everything but the JS API for `cmd.run`.
+Originally created for my build tools ([`wxt`](https://github.com/aklinker1/wxt) and [`vite-plugin-web-extension`](https://github.com/aklinker1/vite-plugin-web-extension)) to open the extension during development, but without all the peer dependency issues.

 ## Documentation

 - [Getting started with web-ext][web-ext-user-docs]